joaomanaia/tinonibot/README.md

 | MemberJoinEvent  | Sends a welcome message to the configured channel.   |
 | GuildCreateEvent | When bot joins a guild, adds guild to database.      |
 | GuildDeleteEvent | When bot exist a guild, removes guild from database. |

+# Translations

+This bot can be translated to these languages:

+- English (Default)
+- Portuguese